 Paragraph (e)(2) allows for a person in control to share a power with another person without impairing the exclusivity of the power.
+Paragraph (e)(2) contemplates that the sharing would be pursuant to the agreement or consent of the person in control.
 One effect of paragraph (e)(2) is that, under a multi-signature (multi-sig) agreement, any person that is readily identifiable under paragraph (a)(2) and shares the relevant power would be eligible to have control, even if the action of another person is a condition for the exercise of the power.
 For example, a person in control may agree that another person's action on the relevant system would be required to effect a transfer of control without impairing the requisite exclusivity.